ApacheTech-Inactive-Repos/VintageMods/.github/ISSUE_TEMPLATE/feature-request.md

 **Is your feature request related to a problem?
 If not, why is your feature needed?**

-A clear and concise description of what the problem is.
+A clear description of what the problem is.
 Ex.
 As a Mod Developer, I sometimes find that [...], or As a Player, I would like to be able to [...]

 **Describe the solution you'd like**